 The delivery agency must complete a document register for the Review Team and for inclusion in the Review Report.
+The Document Register template is included in the Gate 1 suite of documents.
 Typically, no more than 30 documents that are most relevant to the project, should be loaded into the data room.